 We have limited operational, administrative and financial resources which could be inadequate to sustain the growth we want to achieve.
 As the number of our customers and their Internet usage increases, as traffic patterns change, as the volume of information transferred increases, and as the need for our cloud computing-related service increases, we will need to increase expenditures for our network and other facilities, including data center facilities in the future, in order to adapt our services and to maintain and improve the quality of our services.
 If we are unable to manage our growth and expansion adequately, the quality of our services could deteriorate and our business may suffer.
-If data center facilities do not meet our expectations, the quality of our service could deteriorate and our business may suffer.
-We may also need to increase office rent expenditures along with our business expansion.
+If data center facilities do not meet our expectations, the quality of our service could deteriorate and our business expansion.
 If we are unable to prepare our network and other facilities in a timely manner to meet our customers' demand or our business expansion, we may miss growth opportunities or may be obliged to bear higher costs to prepare our network and other facilities.